aiven/devportal/docs/tutorials/talk-to-kafka.rst

 - Create an AvroProducer instance.
 - Send a sample Avro message to the Kafka broker.

-Overall, these two programs demonstrate how to use Avro serialization and SSL/SASL protocols to send and receive messages to/from a Kafka broker.
+Overall, these two programs demonstrate how to use Avro serialization and SSL protocols to send and receive messages to/from a Kafka broker.

 Wrap up
 --------